drts01/notes/stackedit/presentations/2020-dev-in-ops.md

 We live in an era of DevOps, but the reality is that minimal development is happening in operations.
 Opportunities to improve efficiency and reliability are being missed.
 There is a push to change this in many organizations.
 But, operations teams do not receive addition bandwidth to make this transition.
-A path to success is introducing small chunks of coding to the existing workload.
-Jupyter Notebooks is a tool that can advance the adoption of devolvement in operations.
+A path to empowering these teams is introducing small chunks of coding to the existing workload.
+Jupyter Notebooks can facilitate this and the adoption of development in operations.

 --